addexdi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-This is the shell redirections project
+All scripts here will make one redirection in the shell or the other